Swedemon/MzFightReporter/README.md

    <p align="center"><img height="160" src="https://i.imgur.com/y4sDiN1.png"/></p>
 Setup is complete!
 Eligible fights will send reports to your discord channel while this program is running.
 - Note: To enable healing stats [click here](#enable-healing-stats).
 To enable the Twitch bot [click here](#twitch-bot-instructions).
+## Troubleshooting
+#### > The program is not picking up new ArcDps logs.
+  1. Ensure ArcDps is generating log files.
+Log files end with the .zevtc extension.
+  1. Double check the instructions above regarding ArcDps options.
+  1. Ensure in the MzFightReporter Settings tab the 'ArcDps Log Folder #1' is correct.
+If necessary edit the path accordingly and apply.
 ## Create a Discord Webhook
 1. In your Discord create a channel then right click it and choose 'Edit Channel'.
 1. On the left choose 'Integrations' then 'Webhooks'.